rezanid/SharePointCI/README.md

 # SharePointCI
-SharePoint Continues Integration with PowerShell
+SharePoint Continious Integration by using PowerShell.